Kyle Rittenhouse On What It Was Like Meeting Trump, Dating, & More With Chase Geiser On One American Podcast

 No, I knew I did nothing wrong.

-I and I I studied the footage carefully myself, just because you know it was a it was a natural case, everybody was really fascinated by it, and it was very obvious to me from the get-go that you did the right thing.
+And it was very obvious to me from the get-go that you did the right thing.

-So um what's so what's uh what's next for you?
+So what's so what's next for you?

 Where would you like to be 10 years down the road?

-Um, you know, 10 years down the road.
+You know, 10 years down the road.

 I didn't realize how much work it was and how much work goes into it.